Looking back on Weissrat: A slapdash resurrection and 5000-mile road trip in a dumpster-fresh BMW

 Surprisingly, people liked the tale!
 It produced a healthy dose of traffic, and my editor asked me to synthesize the story for the Hagerty Drivers Club magazine.
 The resulting piece, reprinted below, saw more than 600,000 readers in HDC #72, March/April 2022.

 Several of you have emailed, asking about the tii’s condition.
 It is currently in the rudest of health.
 A few weeks ago, I took it on a back-roads camping trip with friends.
-Last summer, I drove it to California and back.
-More work—a light flywheel, a good used steering box—is on the way.
-But mostly, we just rack up the miles.
+Last summer, I drove to California and back.
+More work is on the way, but mostly, we just rack up the miles.
 Hope you enjoy! —Sam Smith

 1. The Driveway